aurae-runtime/ae/README.md

 * "Rolling out NGINX to production"
 * "Counting the numbers of threads of a process"
-* "Changing the current databse connection count for a service"
+* "Changing the current database connection count for a service"
 * "Swinging traffic from one to another"

 should be possible with `ae`.